MahdiAll99/MEDimage/docs/tutorials.rst

     :width: 800
     :align: center

-MEDimage Class
+MEDscan Class
 ==============

-    In the ``MEDimage`` package, we also have a class named ``MEDimage`` which is a Python object that maintains data and information about the dataset, related to the scans processed from NIfTI or DICOM data.
-The ``MEDimage`` class is also capable of managing the parameters used in processing, filtering and extraction.
+    In the ``MEDimage`` package, we have a class named ``MEDscan`` which is a Python object that maintains data and information about the dataset, related to the scans processed from NIfTI or DICOM data.
+The ``MEDscan`` class is also capable of managing the parameters used in processing, filtering and extraction.
 It can read JSON files and update all the parameters related attributes in the class.
 This class offers many other useful functionalities that you can find out about in the interactive Colab notebook here: |MEDimage_image_badge|